techno-tim/techno-tim.github.io/_posts/2022-08-06-kube-traefik-cert-manager-le.md

 ## Getting Started

 If you need to install a new kubernetes cluster you can use my [Ansible Playbook](https://docs.technotim.live/posts/k3s-etcd-ansible/) to install one.

+## Resources

+You can find all of the resources from this tutorial here

 ### helm